decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### CoreVerify

 This operation checks that a signature is valid for a given set of `generators`, `header` and vector of `messages`, against a supplied public key (`PK`).
-The set of messages MUST be supplied in this operation in the same order they were supplied to `CoreSign` (#signature-generation-sign) when creating the signature.
+The set of messages MUST be supplied in this operation in the same order they were supplied to `CoreSign` ((#coresign)) when creating the signature.

 ```
 result = CoreVerify(PK, signature, generators, header, messages, api_id)